 Homeowners in Rumson, NJ, had a bat infestation in their attic.
 Bats are often attracted to homes for maternity and nesting roosts.
 The species of bats found in New Jersey have adapted well to using the walls and attic spaces of homes.
 They make great places to hibernate or raise their young.
 A wildlife technician had already completed the bat exclusion and sealed their access points into the attic.
 But more work needed to be done.
-As as often happens, whenever wildlife, especially bats, raccoons, or squirrels, take up residence in attics, they are rude houseguests, and that’s putting it mildly.
+As often happens, whenever wildlife, especially bats, raccoons, or squirrels, take up residence in attics, they are rude houseguests, and that’s putting it mildly.

 Wildlife can cause a significant amount of damage in a short period of time from their activities.
 They can cause all sorts of problems such as chewing through wiring, which is a serious fire hazard.
 A major problem of any wildlife infestation is their urine and often prodigious quantities of droppings.
 A colony of bats can produce a significant amount of dripping, smelly guano (poop).
-One of the most common casualties of a wildlife infestation is ruined, contaminated attic insulation.
+One of the most common casualties of a wildlife infestation is ruined contaminated attic insulation.
 Also, from a health standpoint, bat droppings can contain the histoplasmosis fungus and other pathogens.
-Bat guano, as all wildlife droppings, should be treated as a toxic health hazard.
+Bat guano, like all wildlife droppings, should be treated as a toxic health hazard.
 Never enter an enclosed area with wildlife droppings without proper protective equipment.

 After we were done with our cleanup, you would have never guessed that this attic was once used as a dirty bat cave.
 Now, this sanitized and deodorized guano-free attic, with its fresh insulation, looked great, smelled great, and was safe, clean, and sanitary.